marked-gil/tasks-master-api/README.md

 1. I logged in to my Heroku account.
 2. Then, I was redirected to this URL https://dashboard.heroku.com/apps.
 Inside, I clicked the 'New' button which was a dropdown menu.
 Between the two (2) options it showed, I clicked on 'Create new app'.
-3. Then, on the 'Create New App' page, I typed in my 'app name' and 'region' on their respected input fields.
+3. Then, on the 'Create New App' page, I typed in my 'app name' and 'region' on their respective input fields.
 Then I clicked the 'create app' button that is sitting at the bottom of the aforementioned fields.
 This then redirected me to my new app's page in Heroku.
 4. On my new app's page, there is a row of links, which includes: Overview, Resources, Deploy, Metrics, Activity, Access, and Settings.
 I first went to 'Settings' by clicking its link.
-5. Inside the 'Settings', I clicked on 'Reveal Config Vars' and added the variables and corresponding values that are also found in my env.py file, then clicked on the 'add' button beside them.
+5. Inside 'Settings', I clicked on 'Reveal Config Vars' and added the variables and corresponding values that are also found in my env.py file, then I clicked the 'add' button beside them.

     > The following are the variables in the Heroku Config Vars:
     > * ALLOWED_HOST